paritytech/trappist-extra/README.md

 ### Platform setup

-Depending on the device you want to deploy on either choose [Linux & Android on Linux](./docs/linux-instructions.md) or [MacOS, IOS & Android on Macos](./docs/macos-instructions.md).
+Depending on the device you want to deploy on either choose [Linux & Android on Linux](./docs/linux-instructions.md) or [macOS, iOS & Android on macOS](./docs/macos-instructions.md).

 ## Current limitations